-About halfway through the One Room Challenge last October Brett and I knew we wanted to lay down brick tile for the entryway.
+About halfway through the One Room Challenge last October Brett and I knew we wanted to lay down brick pavers for the entryway.
 We also knew it wasn’t going to happen in time for the challenge, but that it was going to be the next project to tackle.

 If you’ve been hanging out with us on Instagram, you’ve already seen the finished project.